-So, probably your best bet to put you in the best position, is to hire a great criminal defense attorney.
+So, hiring a great criminal defense attorney is your best bet to put you in the best position.

-I’ve been doing this now for almost three decades.
-I’ve worked for the DA’s office early in my career I’ve been defending these sex-related offenses.
+I've been doing this now for almost three decades.
+I worked for the DA's office early in my career.
+I've been defending these sex-related offenses.

-I’ve seen the evolution of human trafficking — where it started and where it has gone to — and you need somebody on your side who is going to fight for you and pull out all the stops so you end up with the best resolution for your case.
+I've seen the evolution of human trafficking — where it started and where it has gone — and you need somebody on your side who will fight for you and pull out all the stops so you end up with the best resolution for your case.

 You've come to the right place.
 Take the first step and pick up the phone.
 Ask for a meeting with Ronald Hedding.
 I stand at the ready to help you.